 P-gp, BCRP, or OATP1B1 Substrates - Apalutamide is a weak inducer of P-glycoprotein (P-gp), breast cancer resistance protein (BCRP), and organic anion transporting polypeptide 1B1 (OATP1B1) clinically.
 Concomitant use of ERLEADA[®] with medications that are substrates of P-gp, BCRP, or OATP1B1 can result in lower exposure of these medications.
 Use caution if substrates of P-gp, BCRP, or OATP1B1 must be co-administered with ERLEADA[®] and evaluate for loss of activity if medication is continued.

-Please see the full Prescribing Information for ERLEADA[®].
+Please see the full Prescribing Information for ERLEADA®.

-About the Janssen Pharmaceutical Companies of Johnson & Johnson
+About Johnson & Johnson